ANTHONY VAN DYCK

 - Likely Jockey: Ryan Moore

-- Owner: Mrs John Magnier, Michael Tabor, and Derrick Smith
+- Owners: Mrs John Magnier & Michael Tabor & Derrick Smith

 By Peter Fornatale

 Just under a year ago, Anthony Van Dyck was sent off favourite for the Breeders' Cup Juvenile Turf.
 Finishing only ninth, it marked a disappointing end to a season that had promised so much but had ended on something of a bum note.

 In fairness, Aidan O'Brien's colt had numerous excuses, seemingly unsuited by the yielding ground and suffering from a bad trip in a particularly rough run race.
 Nonetheless, it left Anthony Van Dyck heading into his Classic season with a reputation to rebuild.